 Some of the wonders of Costa Rica are not easily explained, such as the Stone Spheres or “Las Bolas” located on the Disquis Delta and Isla del Cano.
 More than 300 of these spheres dot southern Costa Rica.
 They are believed to be products of the Disquis culture dating from 500-1500 AD.
 While archaeological tourism is not widely developed in Costa Rica, these objects have created a growing interest in the ancient civilizations that flourished in this part of Central America pre-Columbus.
 Visitors can see the spheres at the national monument at Guyabo, or at a smaller site called Farm 6.

 Another must-see in Costa Rica is the Hotel and Restaurant El Avian in Manuel Antonio.
 The entire structure is built around a C-123 cargo airplane.
 It evokes the Tarzanesque feeling of living in a crash-landed airplane in the jungle.
 But instead of being filled with snakes and jaguars, the good folks at El Avian serve cocktails and craft beers alongside a fun pub menu.

 Before you pack up for your flight home, grab one more bite in San Jose.

 15. Fine Food And Shopping Finds At Park Cafe

-Yet another amazing meal is waiting at San Jose’s Park Cafe, which is more than just a fine dining establishment.
+Yet another fantastic meal is waiting at San Jose’s Park Cafe, which is more than just a fine dining establishment.
 Park Cafe doubles as an antique store.
-The cafe is renowned for its nouvelle Costa Rican cuisine, and its many artefacts and rare furniture pieces.
+The cafe is renowned for its nouvelle Costa Rican cuisine, and its many artifacts and rare furniture pieces.
 Enjoy a dish of beef carpaccio with mustard and truffle oil while you shop for a piece of old Costa Rica to bring home with you.
 The cafe has a wonderful garden dining room filled with furnishings that are, of course, for sale.